-Children As Young As Four Are Being Investigated, Even Given Criminal Records, For ‘Sexting’ in Britain
+Children In The UK As Young As 4 Are Being Investigated & Given Criminal Records For Sexting

 “The entire debate in 1978, when this legislation was introduced, was around protecting children from child sexual exploitation and now it’s being used to prosecute children,” he said.

-What’s more, even though the children weren’t officially charged with crimes, their names are on criminal databases, which could hinder their job prospects as adults when their potential employers do background checks.
+What’s more, even though the children weren’t officially charged with crimes, their names are in criminal databases, which could hinder their job prospects as adults when their potential employers do background checks.